awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 ## Updating the Solution

-In order to benefit from the latest features and security updates, you should aim to always have the latest solution version deployed.
+To benefit from the latest features and improvements, you should update the solution deployed to your account when a new version is published.
 To find out what the latest version is and what has changed since your currently deployed version, check the [Changelog].

 How you update the solution depends on the difference between versions.
 If the new version is a *minor* upgrade (for instance, from version 3.45 to 3.67) you should deploy using a CloudFormation Stack Update.
 If the new version is a *major* upgrade (for instance, from 2.34 to 3.0) you should perform a manual rolling deployment.